 Double Monitor Screen

 It may seem strange but the idea of acquiring an additional screen to use with the laptop is more popular than acquiring a second monitor for your desktop computer.
-The reason is that acquiring a larger screen to work more comfortable is seen as a more profitable investment than a second to expand workspace.
+The reason is that acquiring a larger screen to work more comfortably is seen as a more profitable investment than a second to expand the workspace.
 I disagree, mainly because with the increase of productivity the return of the investment when buying a second monitor is fast.

 If you opt for two screens to use with the desktop the ideal is that they are of the same resolution and size.
 What’s more, if they are exactly the same, it has important advantages, such as correct alignment or calibrated image.